openaps/AndroidAPSdocs/docs/EN/Configuration/BG-Source.md

 **Warning: by uninstalling the old app, your local historical data older than one week will be lost!**

 To finally get your data to AndroidAPS, you need to install [ESEL](https://github.com/BernhardRo/Esel/blob/master/apk/esel.apk) and enable "Send to AAPS and xDrip" in ESEL and "MM640g" as BG source in the [Configuration Builder](../Configuration/Config-Builder.md) in AndroidAPS.
-As the BG data from Eversense can be noisy sometimes, it is good to enable "Smooth Data" in ESEL, which is better than enabling "Always use short average delta instead of simple data".
+As the BG data from Eversense can be noisy sometimes, it is good to enable "Smooth Data" in ESEL, which is better than enabling "Always use short average delta instead of simple delta" in AAPS.

 You can find another instruction for using xDrip with an Eversense [here](https://github.com/BernhardRo/Esel/tree/master/apk).

 ## For users of MM640g or MM630g<br>
-* If not already set up then download [600SeriesAndroidUploaer](http://pazaan.github.io/600SeriesAndroidUploader/) and follow instructions on [nightscout](http://www.nightscout.info/wiki/welcome/nightscout-and-medtronic-640g).
+* If not already set up then download [600SeriesAndroidUploaer](http://pazaan.github.io/600SeriesAndroidUploader/) and follow instructions on [Nightscout](http://www.nightscout.info/wiki/welcome/nightscout-and-medtronic-640g).
 * In 600 Series Uploader go to Settings > Send to xdrip+ and select ON (tick).
 * Select MM640g in ConfigBuilder (setting in AndroidAPS).